 The RTP climate targets are designed to ensure that the region and state work together to meet Oregon's transportation-sector GHG reduction goals.
 The climate analysis must reflect both the transportation investments and policies in the RTP and the impact of state vehicle and fuel regulations as reflected in the Statewide Transportation Strategy (STS).
-More discussion of the role of state-led pricing actions in meeting the region's climate targets and mobility goals is recommended, because the RTP climate analysis reveals that these actions have a significant impact on VMT and GHG emissions, and the mobility analysis shows how pricing helps to maintain reliable travel times on throughways.

-The STS contemplates several additional revenue mechanisms, including a road user charge that levies per-mile fees on drivers, carbon taxes, and additional road pricing beyond what is currently included in the 2023 RTP.
-These changes are not reflected in the RTP because they are not yet adopted in state policies or regulations, but the climate analysis for the RTP is allowed to include them because these state-led pricing actions are identified in STS and were assumed when the state set the region's climate targets.
-11
+The RTP climate analysis reveals that these actions have a significant impact on VMT and GHG emissions, and the mobility analysis shows how pricing helps to maintain reliable travel times on throughways.
+In fact, the results below suggest that some form of pricing is likely necessary to meet the RTP's Statemandated climate targets.
+The State has the authority to implement most forms of pricing, and is also the source of the STS pricing assumptions that are used in the RTP climate analysis.
+More discussion and analysis of the role of State-led pricing actions in meeting the region's climate targets and mobility goals is recommended.
+The STS contemplates several additional revenue mechanisms, including a road user charge that levies permile fees on drivers and additional road pricing beyond what is currently included in the 2023 RTP.
+These changes are not reflected in the RTP because they are not yet adopted in State policies or regulations, but the climate analysis for the RTP is allowed to include them because these State-led pricing actions are identified in STS and were assumed when the State set the region's climate targets.15

-In order to illustrate the impact that the pricing envisioned in the STS has on progress toward the region's climate targets, Metro staff developed four scenarios that represent different assumptions regarding the implementation of the pricing actions included in the STS:
+In order to illustrate the impact that the pricing and other assumptions included in the STS has on progress toward the region's climate targets, Metro staff developed five scenarios that represent different assumptions regarding the implementation of the technology changes and pricing actions included in the STS: